-Ester-terminated silicon quantum dots are readily dispersible in wide variety of organic solvents including toluene, dichloromethane, and ethanol.
+Alkyl-terminated silicon quantum dots are readily dispersible in wide variety of non-polar organic solvents including toluene, hexane, chloroform or as a dry powder.
 These particles can be used in photovoltaic devices, light emitting diodes, sensors, and optical film applications.